The Boston Beer (NYSE:SAM) Releases FY 2021 Earnings Guidance

 The Boston Beer (NYSE:SAM) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-$18.000 for the period, compared to the Thomson Reuters consensus estimate of $20.460.
 The company issued revenue guidance of -.

+The Boston Beer (NYSE:SAM) last released its quarterly earnings results on Wednesday, July 21st.
+The company reported $4.75 earnings per share for the quarter, missing the consensus estimate of $7.00 by ($2.25).
+The firm had revenue of $602.80 million during the quarter, compared to the consensus estimate of $657.65 million.
+The Boston Beer had a return on equity of 22.41% and a net margin of 11.14%.
+The company’s revenue for the quarter was up 33.3% compared to the same quarter last year.
+During the same period in the previous year, the company posted $4.88 EPS.
+As a group, equities research analysts expect that The Boston Beer will post 18.11 EPS for the current year.

-In related news, Chairman C James Koch sold 2,500 shares of the stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $1,024.17, for a total value of $2,560,425.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Over the last quarter, insiders sold 20,000 shares of company stock valued at $20,028,750.
-24.30% of the stock is owned by company insiders.
+In related news, Chairman C James Koch sold 2,500 shares of The Boston Beer stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $987.02, for a total transaction of $2,467,550.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders have sold 15,000 shares of company stock valued at $14,959,975 in the last three months.
+Insiders own 24.30% of the company’s stock.

 An institutional investor recently raised its position in The Boston Beer stock.
-Morgan Stanley boosted its position in shares of The Boston Beer Company, Inc. (NYSE:SAM) by 115.5% during the 2nd quarter, according to its most recent 13F filing with the SEC.
-The fund owned 87,538 shares of the company’s stock after purchasing an additional 46,921 shares during the quarter.
-Morgan Stanley owned about 0.71% of The Boston Beer worth $89,359,000 at the end of the most recent reporting period.
-65.63% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley grew its holdings in The Boston Beer Company, Inc. (NYSE:SAM) by 115.5% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 87,538 shares of the company’s stock after purchasing an additional 46,921 shares during the period.
+Morgan Stanley owned about 0.71% of The Boston Beer worth $89,359,000 as of its most recent SEC filing.
+71.93% of the stock is currently owned by hedge funds and other institutional investors.

 The Boston Beer Company Profile